WozSoftware/Woz.Linq/README.md

 Functionality
 - ToEnumerable = Wrap a value in an IEnumerable
-- Prepend = Add a value at the head of an IEnumberable
 - Concat = Add a value to the end of an IEnumberable
 - MinOrElse = Get the Min of an IEnumberable or return a default when empty
 - MaxOrElse = Get the Max of an IEnumberable or return a default when empty